Meriadoc-Gradmap/UBCGradMap/readme.md

 # **Problem Description:**

-This year, UBC switched systems from the SSC to Workday and with this change, the degree navigator tool was removed.
-Now, UBC students are having trouble organizing their current and future courses that they wish to take.
-Specifically, students are unsure on which courses they can currently take and which prerequisites they would need for other courses.
-Students need a way to visualize a list of prerequisite courses to be able to plan multiple years ahead in their degree and without the degree navigator there isn't a great way to do this.
+Recently, a problem faced by UBC students was caused by the transition from the Student Service Centre (SSC) to Workday.
+A key feature that was lost during this transition was the Degree Navigator tool.
+This tool provided a structured way for students to track their degree progress and understand how courses fit into their graduation requirements.
+Workday has an academic progress tool; however, it is missing important information like the ability to view pre-requisite courses easily and the ability to plan courses multiple years in advance.

+Many students like to plan their courses several years in advance and without a proper tool, long-term academic planning becomes difficult and error prone.

 # **Credits**